 Q2: What are the basic traits of cloud computing? -OR- When do you call a service, cloud computing?

 A2: The cloud computing vendor should provide the following basic features that are essential for the service to be called cloud computing service.
 The service should be scalable.
-That is, when required, the cloud service provider should able to increase the resources and when the demand reduces, the cloud service provider should be able to release the resources for other customers so that the user is not over charged.
-Other features are real time backup, high uptime, and security.
-Logs are also essential, but they are presented on demand only.
+That is, when required, the cloud service provider should able to increase the resources and when the demand reduces, the cloud service provider should be able to release the resources for other customers so that the user is not overcharged.
+Other features are real-time backup, high uptime, and security.
+Logs are also essential, but they are presented on-demand only.
 These logs contain who accessed what service at what time etc. information.

 Q3: What is grid computing?
-Is it same as cloud computing?
+Is it the same as cloud computing?
 What are the differences between grid computing and cloud computing?

 A3: For a better understanding of the difference between cloud computing and grid computing, please read this article – Grid vs Cloud.

 Q4: How many types of clouds are there in practice? -OR- Explain cloud deployment models in use today.

 A4: There are three cloud deployment types.
 First is the public cloud that hosts several tenants’ data.
 An example of a public cloud is OneDrive as the same servers host many accounts on each.
 The second deployment model is a private cloud.
 In this, the resources are hosted on a dedicated cloud.
 An example of a private cloud could be website hosting with a particular hosting provider.
 The third and last deployment model is the hybrid cloud.
 In this, parts of the resources are hosted on the public cloud, and some of them are used exclusively from a private cloud.
 An example of a hybrid network can be an online store.
 Part of the website is hosted on the public cloud, and other important artifacts are hosted locally so that they are not compromised.
 Read the details on cloud computing deployment.

 Q5: What are the three service models of cloud computing?